agentevolution/wp-listings/readme.txt

 = I already use the AgentPress Listings plugin, can I use this plugin? =

 Yes.
 This plugin can be used instead of the AgentPress Listings plugin.
 It uses the same post type name and custom field names (along with several new fields), so the posts you've added using AgentPress, along with the associated meta data, will remain attached to the listing post.
-Just be sure to deactivate AgentPress before activating WP Listings.
+Just be sure to deactivate AgentPress before activating IMPress Listings.

 = My theme already has a single listing template.
 How do I use the one provided with the plugin? =